caife/App-BrazilJS/README.md

 # BrazilJS Mobile Application
 This application was developed by [Nyvra Software](http://www.nyvra.net) to [BrazilJS Foundation](http://www.braziljs.org) (Brazilian JavaScript Foundation) using [Titanium Appcelerator](http://www.appcelerator.com), [CoffeeScript](http://coffeescript.org) and shell-script.

-The application supports Portugues and English.
+The application supports Portuguese and English.

 All the code is open sourced.
 So, you can use this code to learn and create your tests.